siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 ### In

-Let the stream check if the expected value exist in the table as part of a conditional operation.
+This allows the stream to check if the expected value exists in the table as part of a conditional operation.

 **Syntax**